markproy/bird-classification-workshop/docs/lab3-host-model.md

 * Click on `Save`.
 * Click on `Create endpoint configuration`, and your new endpoint configuration will now show up in the list of endpoint configurations.

-## Create a SageMaker endpoint
+## Step 3 - Create a SageMaker endpoint

 * In the `Inference` section of the left hand panel of the SageMaker console, click on `Endpoints`.
 * Click on `Create endpoint`.
-* Give it the name `nabirds-species-identifier` with a suffix provided to you for the workshop.
-You will refer to this endpoint name later in the workshop.
+* Give it the name `nabirds-species-identifier` with a suffix provided to you for the workshop (e.g., `nabirds-species-identifier12-04`).
+Remember this endpoint name, as you will refer to it in the next step, and in the next two labs.
 * In the `Endpoint configuration` section, select the endpoint configuration that you just created in the previous step.
 * Click on `Create endpoint` at the bottom of the page, and SageMaker will create an endpoint for you.
 The creation process will take several minutes.
 Note that once the endpoint is in the running state, your account will be billed until the endpoint is deleted.

-## Test your model from a SageMaker terminal window
+## Step 4 - Test your model from a SageMaker terminal window

 Return to your SageMaker notebook instance, and in the `Files` tab of the instance, click on the `New` button on the upper right hand side of the instance.
 Select `Terminal` from the `New` dropdown list.
 This will open a new terminal window running on your SageMaker notebook instance.
 From that window, you have direct access to the full set of lab materials such as the raw input images you explored in [Lab 1](lab1-image-prep.md), along with the packaged RecordIO files you created in that same lab.